HTTPArchive/almanac.httparchive.org/src/content/en/2022/performance.md

   )
 }}

 Only about 1 in 200 mobile pages preload their LCP images.
 This figure falls to about 1 in 400 (0.25%) when we only consider pages whose LCP images are not statically discoverable.

 Preloading statically discoverable images might be considered overkill, as the browser should already know about the image thanks to its <a hreflang="en" href="https://web.dev/preload-scanner/">preload scanner</a>.
-On the other hand, it could be a useful fallback to prioritize LCP images, given the lack of <a hreflang="en" href="https://caniuse.com/?search=fetchpriority">cross-browser support for `fetchpriority`</a>.
+However, it can help load critical images earlier above other statically discoverable images that may be earlier in the HTML—for example header images or mega menu images.
+This is especially true for <a hreflang="en" href="https://caniuse.com/?search=fetchpriority">browsers that do not support `fetchpriority`</a>.

 These results show that the overwhelming majority of the web could benefit from making their LCP images more discoverable.
 Loading LCP images sooner, either by making them statically discoverable or preloading them, can go a long way to improving LCP performance.
 But as with all things related to performance, always experiment to understand what's best for your specific site.